furioncycle/flaked/README.md

 Here are my [NixOS](https://nixos.org/) configurations.

 These allows for system portability and configuration from machine to machine with a small amount of changes (usually disks, partitions, or hardware changes) once and enjoy a many times forward.
 The configurations allow for a base system to be installed, with a core amount of applications to operate.
 They shine when you add something like [Home Manager](https://nix-community.github.io/home-manager/) is installed to allow for discrete per-user configuration of the environment.
-If you are looking for that configuration head on over to my [Nix Home Manager | Dotfiles Repository](https://github.com/tiredofit/home).
+If you are looking for that configuration head on over to my [Nix Home Manager | Dotfiles Repository](https://github.com/furioncycle/hogar).

-If you would like to base your own configuration from this, you will need to be able to use [Nix flakes](https://nixos.wiki/wiki/Flakes).

-**Highlights**:

-- BTRFS subvolume implementation with **hourly automatic snapshots**
-- **Impermanence** toggled for a clean installation on each reboot
-- Toggled **full disk encryption**
-- Support for **RAID** configurations
-- Deployment of secrets using **sops-nix**
-- Some real interesting **bash scripts** for automating common tasks
-- **Declarative** **themes** and **wallpapers** with **nix-colors**

-- I ~sort of blew~spent the summer of 2023 moving into this configuration after waving a fond farewell to near 2 decades of running Arch Linux.
-This, as with life, is still WIP.
-I documented the process on the [Tired of IT!
-NixOS](https://notes.tiredofit.ca/books/linux/chapter/nixos) chapter on my website.
+**DO NOT USE THIS REPO**

 ## Tree Structure

 - `flake.nix`: Entrypoint for NixOS configurations.
 - `hosts`: Host Configurations
   - `common`: Shared configurations consumed by all hosts.
-    - `secrets`: Secrets that are available to all users
   - `<host_a>`: "host_a" specific hardware and host configuration
-    - `secrets`: Secrets that are specific to the 'host_a' host
   - `...`: And so on as above with other hosts
 - `lib`: Helpers, functions, libraries and timesavers
 - `modules`: Modules that are specific to this implementation and allow for toggled configuration